Church Safety Ministry

 It depends on the skill sets that you want your team to have.
 We offer training in firearms, verbal de-escalation, medical response, and active violence emergency response plans.
 We can also help your church develop a customized active attack response plan and preventative security posture.

 That depends on the decision-making timelines of your church leadership, and the availability of team members for training.
-To have a fully functioning team with efficient processes, procedures, and training it can take up to a year.
+To have a fully functioning ministry with efficient processes, procedures, and training it can take up to a year.

-Do you only train church Safety Teams?
+Do you only train church Safety Ministries?